Sandeshkhali I: Transport

 In 2010–11, Sandeshkhali I CD Block had 10 ferry services and 4 originating/ terminating bus routes.
 The nearest railway station is 27 km from CD Block headquarters.

+Sandeshkhali Area nearest railway station is Canning Railway Station (CG) distance from Sandeshkhali 14 km via Dhamakhali, Sorberia and Matla Bridge.

 SH 3 passes through this CD Block.

 Education

 In 2010–11, Sandeshkhali I CD Block had 87 primary schools with 12,272 students, 2 middle schools with 516 students, 6 high schools with 3,652 students and 6 higher secondary schools with 5,440 students.
 Sandeshkhali I CD Block had 1 general college with 1,273 students and 409 institutions for special and non-formal education with 16,616 students.

 Kalinagar Mahavidyalaya was established at Kalinagar, PS Sandeshkhali, in 1985.

 As per the 2011 census, in Sandeshkhali I CD Block, amongst the 30 inhabited villages, all villages had a school, 26 villages had more than 1 primary school, 18 villages had at least 1 primary and 1 middle school and 14 villages had at least 1 middle and 1 secondary school.